-The session will probe topics including:
+The session probed topics including:

-Presenters will elaborate on their key take-home messages:
+Presenters elaborated on their key take-home messages: